carldata/tsengine/README.md

 Projects which want to use FlowScript and give scripts written in this language more power will need to extend runtime with custom functions.

-This language is intended for use cases like:
+This language is intended more as a "glue" then full blown language.
+Typical use cases:

  * Add script to convert units in Time Series during data exports
  * Build script for custom report which will be run every 24h